-trap, interrupt
+- trap, interrupt

-- update of privilege registers
+- update of privileged registers

 - assurance of memory order

-- hardware retry
+- hardware retry (RAS initiated)

-19 flush_rs (non-speculative)
+20 flush_rs (non-speculative)

-Number of pipeline flush due to mis-prediction.
-Since SPARC64 VI employs speculative execution, it may execute instructions that should have not been executed due to mis-prediction. when the predict path is found to be wrong, then all instructions in the pipeline is aborted, and execution of the correct path is started.
-Pipeline flush is occurred at this time.
+Number of pipeline flushes due to mis-prediction.
+Since SPARC64 VII employs speculative execution, it may execute instructions that should have not been executed due to mis-prediction.
+When the predict path is found to be wrong, all instructions in the pipeline are aborted and execution of the correct path is started.
+A pipeline flush occurrs at this time.